 The group also represents Alice Lloyd College in one or two shows a month, independent of the choir.

-ALC has an active Baptist Collegiate Ministries (BCM) chapter that is open to all denominations.
-BCM is a Cooperative Program of the Kentucky Baptist Convention.
+ALC has an active Revive Student Ministry that is open to all denominations.
 Activities include weekly prayer sessions, dorm Bible studies, discipleship training, various mission projects, participation in creative ministry and musical ensemble ministry teams, as well as several state and national events.
-BCM is also a resource in providing campus wide social events.
-The BCM has regularly organized date auctions, movie nights, “pancake nights,” concerts, and more.
-The BCM Campus Minister is available to mentor students in their spiritual development.
+Revive has regularly organized date auctions, movie nights, “pancake nights,” concerts, and more.
+The Campus Ministries Coordinator is available to mentor students in their spiritual development.

-All members and interested students can also keep up with the BCM on Facebook.
+All members and interested students can also keep up with Revive on Facebook.

 Meaning “By Grace Alone,” Sola Gratia is a student worship group and outreach college ministry focused on grace-filled relationships with God, family, faculty, and fellow students.
 During the semester, Sola Gratia meets every Sunday night at 9 PM in Miss Irma’s Café.
 The group conducts Bible studies every week in which they utilize a video teaching series.
 In August, just prior to the beginning of the fall semester, Sola Gratia organizes an on-campus Bible conference for returning students.

 Sola Gratia plans many student events throughout each semester.
 They sponsor viewing parties for the Super Bowl and NCAA Championship games, as well as various other gatherings to promote fun and fellowship for not only its members, but for anyone who would like to attend.

 Sola Gratia is associated with the Neon Reformed Orthodox Presbyterian Church.